 Typically, you will see aminos classified into twi categories, which are essential and branched chain.

 - Essential Amino Acids, and there are 9 of these, they are: histidine, isoleucine, lysine, methionine, phenylalanine, theonine, tryptophan, and valine (and arginine can be added to the list for younger adults)

-Your body cannot produce Essential Amino Acids, so these would come from your diet and the food you consume.
+Your body cannot produce amino acids on its own, so these would come from your diet, meaning the food and supplements that you consume.

 |Meat Eater/ Vegetarian||Plant based options|